Indianaire Navy Blue Dishtowel

 This beautiful tea towel is handcrafted in Provence by "Les Olivades", famous textile factory dating back to 1818.

-A classic navy blue and cream design, it is made of a beautiful linen and cotton weave featuring traditional Provençal motifs.
+A classic navy blue and white design, it is made of a beautiful linen and cotton weave featuring traditional Provençal motifs.

-Classy, simple and elegant, this tea towel will bring a little of that old-world craftsmanship to your kitchen.
+Classy, simple and elegant, this tea towel will give your kitchen a touch of old-world craftsmanship.

 Material: 55% linen and 45% cotton